Norway is home to eight UNESCO World Heritage sites.

 On a Norway cruise, you will almost certainly see these fjords.
 If you choose a ship that is small enough, you will likely also travel on them.
 This is the best way to experience the fjords in full, and can't be replaced with any other kind of journey.

 Your Norway cruise is likely to start at Bergen, which is home to the World Heritage site of Bryggen.
-It is the old wharf neighborhood of the town, which has been destroyed repeatedly by fire but always rebuilt in the style of what was there before.
+It is the old wharf neighbourhood of the town, which has been destroyed repeatedly by fire but always rebuilt in the style of what was there before.
 It stands as a reminder of what wooden urban structures in Northern Europe looked like during the time of the Hanseatic League, between the 14th and mid-16th century, and shortly after.

 Rjukan-Notodden Industrial Heritage Site